How do I know if I have cysts?

 We invite you to establish care with Dr. Aliabadi.
 Please make an appointment online or call us at (844) 863-6700.

-The Beverly Hills practice of Dr. Thais Aliabadi and the Outpatient Hysterectomy Center is conveniently located to patients throughout Southern California and the Los Angeles area.
+The gynecology practice of Dr. Thais Aliabadi in Beverly Hills is conveniently located for patients throughout Southern California and the Los Angeles area.
 We are near Beverly Hills, West Hollywood, Santa Monica, West Los Angeles, Culver City, Hollywood, Venice, Marina del Rey, Malibu, Manhattan Beach, and Downtown Los Angeles.